Upstream#

 .account

-allows to include these responses
+allows including these responses

-or even exclude everything else.factor
+or even excluding everything else.header_time

 and response_time

-in the
+(entire responses) in the server's health

-object among the upstream metrics in the API.queue (PRO)#
+among the upstream metrics in the API.queue (PRO)#

 502 (Bad Gateway)